What Is Discipleship? Start With This Simple Guide

 Discipleship is a process that can start as soon as we choose to follow Jesus.
 A disciple is kind of like a student or apprentice.
 They seek to learn from their leader and imitate their way of life.

-Jesus is fully God and fully human.
+Jesus Christ is fully God and fully human.
 This means He was able to live out the way all humans were made by God to live.
 Jesus experienced a close relationship with God the Father and used His words, relationships, and actions to make a massive difference in the world around Him.

-We want the same kind of life.
+We want the same kind of Christian life.
 One filled with passion, purpose, and a closer relationship with God.
 So, we seek to imitate how Jesus lived.
 But, as you probably know, discipleship isn’t easy.

 What Is Discipleship in the Bible?